KiltedViking/web-tests/js/README-js.md

 ## JavaScript libraries (or frameworks), versions and folders

-Below are JavaScript libraries, version installed and folder that distribution files (`dist`) are placed (`./` refers to folder `css` in root of website, i.e. `/css`).
+Below are JavaScript libraries, version used and folder that distribution files (`dist`) are placed (`./` refers to folder `css` in root of website, i.e. `/css` - same folder as this file is located in).
 Libraries should be able to be upgraded to the latest version of same major version (e.g. 3.x --> 3.y), but newer major versions have tended to contain breaking changes.
 (Libraries in parenthesis, like Bootstrap, are JS files for CSS libraries.)

 * Angular v.
 1.4.8 - `./angular-1.4.8`
 * Angular v.
 1.5.8 - `./angular-1.5.8`